The Mizel Museum partners with the USC Shoah Foundation to offer Eyewitness to History: A Holocaust Survivor Speaks virtually.

 The program’s curriculum is scaffolded to ensure the presentation is grade level appropriate and addresses Colorado State requirements in the Holocaust and Genocide Studies in Public Schools bill.
 Each program includes a 45-minute session guided by a Mizel Museum educator, encouraging student participation throughout the session.

-Virtual Eyewitness to History has three distinct programs:
+Virtual Eyewitness to History has five distinct programs:

 Jack Adler was born in Poland in 1929.
 He witnessed the decay of humanity while enduring life in two ghettos and the horrors of three concentration camps.
 His younger sister was killed at Auschwitz, his older sister died at Bergen-Belsen, his brother and mother died in the Pabianice ghetto in Poland, and his father in Dachau.
 At 16, he was liberated by American soldiers and moved to the U.S. as a war orphan.
 Jack now speaks all over the United States and internationally to spread his message of living without hate.
 Though his entire family was murdered by the Nazis, he still has hope for the human race and emphasizes the importance of respecting others.
 Jack’s take on hatred, racism, bigotry, and misused religious beliefs challenges audiences to analyze their own beliefs and adhere to the principles of the Golden Rule: treat others as we ourselves want to be treated.